exakat/exakat/docs/Rules.rst

 It is not allowed to nest ternary operator within itself, without parenthesis.
 This has been implemented in PHP 7.4.

-The reason behind this feature is to keep the code un ambiguous.
+The reason behind this feature is to keep the code expressive.
 See the Warning message for more explanations

 .. code-block:: php